MadLittleMods/zig-neural-networks/README.md

 Zig.

 To add some buzzword details, it's a multi-layer perceptron (MLP) with backpropagation and stochastic gradient descent (SGD).
+Optional momentum, ...

 This library currently avoids the pesky vector/matrix libraries which can make it hard to follow what exactly is being multiplied together (just flat arrays) when you're